HassanCorrigan/nextjs-sanity-app/README.md

 ## A app built using Next.js on the front-end and Sanity CMS for API requests.

 A minimal, re-usable app with a clean UI which uses Next.js for the font-end and Sanity CMS for API requests.
-Features a blog and online store, including a persistant shopping cart and checkout summary.
+Features a blog and online store, including a persistent shopping cart and checkout summary.

 Supports setting featured products on the home page as well as the displaying the latest posts.
 Setting an item as 'sold out' will prevent a user from adding the item to the cart and also remove it from the featured section.